electron/electron/npm/README.md

 ## Programmatic usage

-If you require `electron-prebuilt` inside your node app it will return the file path to the binary.
+Most people use this from the command line, but if you require `electron-prebuilt` inside your node app it will return the file path to the binary.
-Use this to spawn electron
+Use this to spawn electron from node scripts.

 ``` js
 var electron = require('electron-prebuilt')